plscallmejo/radiolab_docker_plus/README.md

-## radiolab_docker
+## radiolab_docker plus

-Tools for constructing, managing, and deploying a robust and reproducible neuroimage analysis environment.
+A fully upgraded version of radiolab_docker, the previous bash scripts for constructing, managing, and deploying a robust and reproducible neuroimage analysis environment, and are now re-written in python (puls for upgrade and for python), hence, compatible with linux and windows.
+Also, a `xpra` server with html5 frontend will be set up in docker for display, and no xvcsrv or other kind of xserver is needed (I would rather regard `xpra` as the os boundary breaker for radiolab_docker plus).

 ## Included softwares